-(a) The company must estimate the cost of the service extension that is attributable to distribution plant that must be extended beyond the applicable allowance established under subsection (3)(b) of this section.
+(a) The company must estimate the cost of the service extension that is attributable to distribution plant that must be extended beyond the applicable allowance established under subsection (4)(b) of this section.

-(b) When two or more applicants request service and aggregate their allowances, and it is still necessary to construct an extension of service longer than the aggregated incremental allowances, the company must bill each applicant for an equal portion of the allowable charge (e.g., when two applicants aggregate allowances, the charge is divided by two; when five applicants aggregate allowances, the charge is divided by five).
-Multiple applicants may agree to divide the bill among themselves in amounts different from those billed as long as the billing company receives full payment.

-(c) At the completion of the construction of the extension of service, the company must determine the difference between the estimated cost provided under subsection (2)(c)(ii) of this section and the actual cost of construction.
+(b) At the completion of the construction of the extension of service, the company must determine the difference between the estimated cost and the actual cost of construction.
 The company must provide to the applicant detailed construction costs showing the difference.
 The company must refund any overpayment and may charge the applicant for reasonable additional costs up to ten percent of the estimate.

-(d) The company must retain records pertaining to the construc-tion charges paid for a period of at least six years from payment of the charges by the original applicant(s).

-(5) Subsequent applicants to existing extensions of service for which construction charges were paid.

-(a) If within five years of the order date for an extension of service a subsequent applicant seeks service from that previous extension of service and the original applicant(s) paid construction charges under subsection (4) of this section, then the company tariff must require the subsequent applicant to pay a proportionate share of the original extension of service charges before extending service.
-The tariff must provide that the amount paid by subsequent applicants will be refunded proportionately to the original applicant(s) who paid the extension charges.

-(b) The company must provide notice to the last known address of the original applicant(s) of the amount of the refund due the applicant(s).
-Any refund not requested within sixty days of the date notice was sent will be returned to the subsequent applicant.

 (6) Requirements for supporting structures and trenches.

-(a) A company tariff may condition construction on completion of support structures, trenches, or both on the applicant's property.
+(a) A company may condition construction on completion of support structures, trenches, or both on the applicant's property.

 (i) Applicants are responsible for installation of all supporting structures required for placement of company-provided drop wire from the applicant's property line to the applicant's premises.
-The company may offer to construct supporting structures and dig trenches and may charge for those services, but the tariff must not require that applicants use only company services to construct supporting structures and dig trenches.
+The company may offer to construct supporting structures and dig trenches and may charge for those services, but the company must not require that applicants use only company services to construct supporting structures and dig trenches.
 The offer must clearly state that the applicant may choose to employ a different company for construction services.

-(ii) The company tariff may require that all supporting structures required for placement of company-provided drop wire from the applicant's property line to the premises are placed in accordance with reasonable company construction specifications.
-The tariff must require that, once in place and in use, all supporting structures and drop wire will be maintained by the company as long as the company provides service, and any support structure and trenches constructed at company expense are owned by the company.
+(ii) The company may require that all supporting structures required for placement of company-provided drop wire from the applicant's property line to the premises are placed in accordance with reasonable company construction specifications.
+The company must require that, once in place and in use, all supporting structures and drop wire will be maintained by the company as long as the company provides service, and any support structure and trenches constructed at company expense are owned by the company.

-(b) The tariff must provide that once supporting structures, trenches, or both, have been constructed, the company will provide drop wire to applicants at no charge.
+(b) Once supporting structures, trenches, or both, have been constructed, the company must provide drop wire to applicants at no charge.